cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("bigtime")` estimates large sparse VAR, VARX and VARMA models, while `r pkg("BigVAR")` estimates VAR and VARX models with structured lasso penalties and `r pkg("svars")` implements data-driven structural VARs.
+  `r pkg("sstvars")` provides a toolkit for reduced form and structural smooth transition VARs.
   Shrinkage estimation methods for VARs are implemented in `r pkg("VARshrink")`.
   More elaborate models are provided in package `r pkg("vars")` and `r pkg("tsDyn")`.
   Another implementation with bootstrapped prediction intervals is given in `r pkg("VAR.etp")`.